abmantha/CarND-Behavioral-Cloning-P3/writeup.md

 Here is the link to my final video [output](./video-final.mp4).
 No tire leaves the drivable portion of the track surface, and the car does not pop up onto ledges nor rolls over any surfaces that would otherwise be considered unsafe (if humans were in the vehicle).

 ### Discussion
 This was hands-down the weirdest project I have worked on.
 In summary, I have gained a deep appreciation for how powerful deep learning can be.
 In total, I think I spent over 25 hours working on this project.
 I implemented some fairly basic architectures, but the main focus of this assignment was data.
+In some of my previous iterations of this project, I applied things like horizontal shifts, brightness augmentation and linear transformations.
+While I found that my training and validation accuracies were becoming lower and lower, I found that the car's driving behavior was simply just wrong.
+Numerous times, the car would drive well on straight segments, on some turns it would execute them perfectly, and then randomly, out of no-where, the car would go right off the road.
+Here are some snapshots of some of previous attempts over the last few weeks:

+![alt text][image3]
+![alt text][image4]
+![alt text][image5]

+What baffled me was how the car was able to do something so unexpected, given that it had never even been in that situation during data collection.
+This honestly frightens me.
+For something so powerful, many deep learning models are truly black boxes.
+I still can't wrap my head around the fact the above model works as well as it does.
+I was not expecting it to outperform my previous approaches that incorporated techniques reported by other students who designed some very powerful architectures and approaches.

-Getting the right data means everything.
-I think that things like simulation, and even standard tools like feature engineering, are particularly important for the self-driving car industry.
-Without these techniques and mechanisms, I don't think companies and researchers would have the success that they currently do.
+But at the same time, I think that things like simulation, and even standard tools like feature engineering, are particularly important for the self-driving car industry.
+Without these techniques and mechanisms, I don't think SDC companies and researchers would have the success that they currently do.

-The above implementation was approximately my 18th attempt to completing this project.
+The above implementation was approximately my 14th attempt to completing this project.
 Oddly enough, I'm quite surprised that it worked so easily and so seamlessly on track one.

 In retrospect, I might have attempted to build a simpler architecture.
 There's been chatter of models consisting of minimal dense layers that have produced outstanding results.
 Simple architecture and minimal training cost with high efficiency is a top priority for the field.
 Also, I'd like to have incorporated more data from the second track.
 As it stands, my model will fail pretty quickly and fails to generalize well.
 Generalizing this model is definitely something I'd like to tackle when I re-visit this project in the future.